|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 When not if descendants of Esau are tareed by descendants of Jacob, that verdict of servitude ends.

 Tareed is the second person, masculine singular form of the verb to flatten, stamp or beat.
 It also means to beat out, beat down or subdue.
 Neither the Torah nor all of the Prophets nor all of the Writings (the entire Old Testament) nor the New Testament mention this tareed by descendants of Jacob against descendants of Esau occurring.
 In fact, when Jacob and Esau are reunited, all of Jacobs sons and Jacob and his wives bow to Esau.
 The same writings are replete with instances when Jacobs descendants were the victims of Esaus descendants.
 These include documented acts of aggression from a family of Esau called the Amalekites.
 Esau-Edom also celebrated when the Kingdom of Judah went into Babylonian exile and when the Jerusalem Temple was destroyed.
 In modern times, there have been celebrations in Ramalah as Scud missiles fired from Iraq fell on Tel Aviv and other parts of Israel.
-Less we forget, Ramalah also celebrated when the Twin Towers in America fell.
+Less we forget, Ramalah also celebrated when the Twin Towers fell.

 Some would argue that Israels response with guns to rocks and with tanks to guns is overkill and may define tareed, making the Palestinian intifada a just cause to farak the yoke on Esaus neck.